Une nouvelle voiture!

 1959: The 'présérie de confirmation'

 Around September 24, 1959 five 112-prototypes numbered #10 through #14 were built of the 'présérie de confirmation'. #10 was sent to the Renault test center at Lardy for endurance tests, and #11 to the 'Service Style'.
 Prototype #12 (license 7986JK75) was sent to Sardinia.
 The goal here was to test poor road conditions in 'SD' or sous-développé countries.
 A visit was paid by Dreyfus himself in December 1959.
-Prototype #13 (license 7878JK75) was sent to Kankan, Guinea in January 1960, and the Sahara of southern Algeria in March 1960 to test extremely warm conditions.
+Prototype #13 (license 7878JK75) was sent to Kankan, Guinea in January 1960 (the first photograph in l'Auto Journal 250 is shown below), and the Sahara of southern Algeria in March 1960 to test extremely warm conditions.
 Finally, prototype #14 (license 7877JK75) was sent to Bemidji, Minnesota in January 1960 for driving in extreme cold conditions. #14 drove from New York to Bemidji and back, totalling (only) 8931 kilometers - most of the work was adjusting the car to the extreme cold, rather than covering a distance.

 1960: The 'première série de confirmation'